 - Expanding on this concept in 1992, the United Nations Conference on Environment and Development (UNCED) adopted the Three-Dimension Concept, recognizing that sustainable development was a balance of three dimensions: Environmental Protection, Economic Growth, and Social Development

-- As part of this growing awareness at the start of the new millinium, schools and universities around the nation began to search for impactful ways they can get involved in the sustainability movement
+- As part of this growing awareness at the start of the new millinium, schools and universities around the nation began to search for impactful ways they could get involved in the sustainability movement

-- In 2007 UMass Amherst President Jack M. Wilson signs the five UMass campuses onto the American College & University Presidents’ Climate Commitment (ACUPCC).
-In order to fulfill the requirements outlined in the ACUPCC, Chancellor Thomas Cole forms the Environmental Performance Advisory Committee (EPAC) later that year to write the University’s Climate Action Plan and to develop and implement projects that would help make the campus more sustainable
+- In 2007 UMass System President Jack M. Wilson signs the five UMass campuses onto the American College & University Presidents’ Climate Commitment (ACUPCC).
+In order to fulfill the requirements outlined in the ACUPCC, UMass Amherst Chancellor Thomas Cole forms the Environmental Performance Advisory Committee (EPAC) later that year to write the University’s Climate Action Plan and to develop and implement projects that would help make the campus more sustainable

 - In 2008-2009 UMass student Josh Stoffel launches the Eco-Rep Program as his senior thesis for Commonwealth College.
 Designed to promote student facilitated learning around issues of sustainability, the Eco-Rep Program focuses on peer-to-peer education

 - In 2010 the UMass Amherst Climate Action Plan is compiled and published by EPAC

 - In 2011 a collaborative team of UMass students, staff, and faculty submit the Sustainability Tracking Assessment Rating System (STARS) Report to the Association for the Advancement of Sustainability in Higher Education (AASHE) and receive a GOLD rating, one of only 24 college and university campuses nationwide to receive this rating at the time.
 In addition, Ezra Small is hired as the first Campus Sustainability Manager for UMass Amherst